 III.
-Upside and Downside Risks to Economic Activity and Prices
+Risks to Economic Activity and Prices

-A. Upside and Downside Risks to Economic Activity
+A. Risks to Economic Activity

-The following are upside and downside risks to the Bank's baseline scenario regarding the economy.
-First, there is uncertainty regarding developments in overseas economies.
-Specifically, the following are considered as risks: the U.S. economic policies and their impact on global financial markets; developments in emerging and commodity-exporting economies; negotiations on the United Kingdom's exit from the European Union (EU) and their effects; prospects regarding the European debt problem, including the financial sector; and geopolitical risks.
-If these risks were to materialize, they could exert downward pressure on economic activity.
-On the other hand, as market participants and economic entities factor them in to a certain extent, the economy could deviate upward from the baseline scenario depending on how they play out.
+The following four factors are upside and downside risks to the Bank's baseline scenario regarding the economy.

+The first is developments in overseas economies.
+Specifically, the following are considered as risks: the U.S. economic policies and their impact on global financial markets; developments in emerging and commodity-exporting economies; negotiations on the United Kingdom's exit from the European Union (EU) and their effects; and geopolitical risks.